Anonymous1925/Hinter/README.md

 <h3 align="center">HINTER</h3>

   <p align="center">
   HINTER's code and experiemental data repository.
-This is the repository for the paper titled "HINTER: Exposing Hidden Intersectional Bias in Large Language Models"
+This is the repository for the paper titled "HINTER: Exposing Hidden Intersectional Bias in Large Language Models".
+    The [paper](7817HINTERExposingHidden.pdf) and [supplementary material](supplementary_material.pdf) can be found in the repository.
     <br />
     <br />
     <br />